This post was originally published on June 5, 2020 and is frequently updated with additional resources.

 - Racist Violence Declared Priority for the FBI

-Here are some other high-quality resources that can help in addressing race & race-based violence with kids:
+Here are some other high-quality resources that can help in addressing race and race-based violence with kids:

 - Talking about Race from the Smithsonian’s NMAAHC –Designed to help individuals, families, and communities talk about racism, racial identity, and the way these forces shape every aspect of American culture.